blueDev2/GMLua/README.md

 Lua GMFunctions have 2 different types, GMLtoGML and LuatoLua.

-Most GMFunctions are GMLtoGML, the Lua values are converted into GML values and then sent to the associated GML function
+Most GMFunctions are GMLtoGML; the Lua values are converted into GML values and then sent to the associated GML function

 LuatoLua functions provide the Lua values directly and expect a return Lua value.